Exploring Dominance and Submission: A Guide to Safe and Fun Play

 3. Inspection: A Close Connection

-Inspection is when the Dominant looks at or touches the Submissive’s body.
+Inspection is when the Dominant examines the Submissive body, through looks and touches.
 This can be a strong act of intimacy, creating trust and vulnerability.
 During an inspection, the Dominant might:

 • Check for Marks: Look for any bruises or injuries from previous play.
 This ensures the Submissive is safe and healthy.